Microfibre cleaning: to help keep your cloths like new.

 Rinse clean with fresh water and then add them with the rest of the cloths to the washing machine.

 Wipe your machine out with a clean, lint free cloth.
 This is to remove any excess lint left behind in the machine from other clothes, that can become embedded in your microfibre cloths.
-The put all the cloths and applicators together in your machine, set it to a warm-hot water setting as it helps waxes and oils to be released from the cloths fibres.
+The put all the cloths and applicators together in your machine, set it to the warm-hot water setting, around 40 degrees, as it helps waxes and oils to be released from the cloths fibres.
+Don't use just hot water (60 degrees plus) when washing as this can permanently affect the microfibre's absorbency over the longer term.

 It's critical that you NEVER add a Fabric Softener!
 This gear will fill up the special fibres so they stop absorbing and effectively kill your microfibre!
 Likewise don't add bleach or Napisan.
 This wash will do a better cleaning job and won't damage the material like these others can.